Methods: Measuring Health

 Incidence proportion and rate

-- We could take the denominator as including only those present from the beginning of the year – this is the idea of a closed cohort study that does not add new people after the beginning.
-Persons A, B and C were present at the beginning, giving an incidence proportion of 2/3 or 0.67 per year.
+• We could take the denominator as including only those present from the beginning of the year – this is the idea of a closed cohort study that does not add new people after the beginning.
+Persons A, B and C were present at the beginning; B and C died, giving an incidence proportion of 2/3 or 0.67 per year.
 This calculation is also known as the cumulative incidence.

-Neither approach seems ideal and can lead to biased estimates, especially in small populations where migration is common.
+Oops: neither approach seems ideal and can lead to biased estimates, especially in small populations where migration is common.
 An alternative is to calculate the incidence rate, or incidence density.
-These add up the time that each person was followed up in the denominator.
+These add up the time that each person was followed up to form the denominator.
 So, in our example,

-In research studies incidence is generally calculated as incidence density, being more precise.
-But with a large population it is not practical to record the follow-up for each person, so surveillance projects generally calculate the incidence proportion using the population size at the mid-point of the observation period as the denominator.
-This is an adequate approach with a large population because migration is generally not large enough to affect results.
+In research studies that monitor individuals, incidence is generally calculated as incidence density, being more precise.
+But with a large population it is not practical to record the duration of follow-up for each person, so surveillance projects generally calculate the incidence proportion using the population size at the mid-point of the observation period as the denominator.
+This is sufficiently accurate in a large population because migration is generally not large enough to affect results.
 However, precise population counts are only available every 5 years from the Census, so the denominator is based on an estimate of the population size.
 This makes it impossible to individually link people in the denominator with recorded events, as was done in Figure 6.1.
-For either method of calculation, the number of events is multiplied by 1,000 or 100,000 depending on the number of events to arrive at an incidence of death (i.e. mortality) of, as in the case of Goosefoot, 884 per 100,000 per year.
+For either method of calculation, the number of events is multiplied by 1,000 or 100,000 depending on the number of events to arrive at an incidence of death (i.e. mortality rate) such as the figure of 884 per 100,000 per year for Goosefoot.

 While incidence measures events, prevalence is a measure of disease state; it is a proportion that counts all existing cases at a particular time, divided by the population size.
 It reflects both the disease incidence and its duration, which is linked to survival.
 The time period for calculating prevalence is commonly a single point in time: point prevalence.
 Alternatively, prevalence can be calculated for a period such as a year: period prevalence.
 Prevalence is generally the measure of choice in assessing the burden of a chronic disease because new cases might be quite rare and yet last a long time, requiring care and causing significant disability.

-Hospitals: where prevalence is high and incidence is low
+Hospitals: where prevalence is high but incidence is low

 Mortality Rates